Pradeep Sahota, MD, FAAN, FANA, FAASM, FAES, FACP

 - fMRI demonstration of noradrenergic modulation of functional connectivity in autism.

-- fMRI demonstration of functional connectivity in cocaine withdrawal.
+- fMRI demonstration of functional connectivity in effects of stress.